KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-IntelligentOctopus.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found `XMLHttpRequest` in file `MMM-IntelligentOctopus.js`: Replace it with built-in fetch.
-4. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.
-5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-6. Recommendation: No ESLint configuration was found.
+5. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [internet-monitor by BrianHepler](https://github.com/BrianHepler/internet-monitor)

 1. Issues are not enabled in the GitHub repository.
 So users cannot report bugs.
 Please enable issues in your repo.
 2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
 3. Information: There are updates for 6 dependencie(s):
-   - @eslint/js                 ^8.56.0  →   ^9.18.0
+   - @eslint/js                 ^8.56.0  →   ^9.20.0
-   - @stylistic/eslint-plugin    ^1.5.3  →   ^2.13.0
+   - @stylistic/eslint-plugin    ^1.5.3  →    ^3.1.0
-   - eslint                     ^8.56.0  →   ^9.18.0
+   - eslint                     ^8.56.0  →   ^9.20.1
    - eslint-plugin-import       ^2.29.1  →   ^2.31.0
    - globals                   ^13.24.0  →  ^15.14.0
    - justgage                    ^1.6.1  →    ^1.7.0